Hydrogen Production Facility at Gordonbush Wind Farm

-SSE Renewables has submitted a screening request to The Highland Council to consider plans for a proposed Hydrogen Production Plant, which would be co-located at Gordonbush Wind Farm, 2km north-west of Brora.
+SSE Renewables has submitted a screening request to The Highland Council to consider plans for a proposed Hydrogen Production Facility, which would be co-located at Gordonbush Wind Farm, 2km north-west of Brora.

 The application documents can be found on this webpage, via the following links, or on the Highland Councils e-Planning Portal website here, using the application reference numbers noted below.